polkadot-developers/polkadot-docs/develop/integrations/indexers.md

 ## The Challenge of Blockchain Data Access

-Blockchain data is inherently sequential and distributed, with information stored across numerous blocks in chronological order.
+Blockchain data is inherently sequential and distributed, with information stored chronologically across numerous blocks.
 While retrieving data from a single block through JSON-RPC API calls is straightforward, more complex queries that span multiple blocks present significant challenges:

 - Data is scattered and unorganized across the blockchain
 - Retrieving large datasets can take days or weeks to sync